 - Huynapicchu: $65 USD per person

-If you are traveling with family or friends in a group comprised of 4 or more people, then you automatically receive one of our additional tours for free.
-You may pick any one from the list down below.
-Please keep in mind that although we include the transportation and a professional tour guide, we do not cover any of the entrance fees and/or tickets for these tours.
+If you are traveling in Peru with your family or friends and there are 4 or more people in your group and by booking our inca trail tours you automatically get one of our additional tours for free.
+You may pick whichever one you like from the list below.
+Please note that we do not include the entrance fees for these, but we do include the transportation and a professional tour guide.

 - South Valley Tour